 HydroFlask BPA Free bottles are priced anywhere from $24.95 (For the latest prices and discounts, check here) for a 12 oz standard mouth up to $59.95 (For the latest prices and discounts, check here) for the giant 64 oz wide mouth.

-The S’well water bottles is a newer brand, but one that has already gained quite the loyal following, particularly amongst women.
+The S'well Stainless Steel Water Bottle-17 Fl Oz-London Chimney-Triple-Layered Vacuum-Insulated Containers Keeps Drinks Cold for 36 Hours and Hot for 18-BPA-Free-Perfect for the Go, 17oz is a newer brand, but one that has already gained quite the loyal following, particularly amongst women.
 S’well was created by Sarah Kauss, a highly respected female entrepreneur that had a goal of creating a more attractive yet minimalistic stainless bottle that would appeal to a different group of people and have a lot of color options so your daily hydration looks fabulous.

 For example, the overall look of a S’well stainless bottle is likely more enticing for those that need a daily bottle for around home and some hot coffee at work, while Hydro Flask is more attractively designed for outdoor enthusiasts or those that just want a tough bottle that does the job and hopefully with a lifetime warranty.

 [easyazon_image align=”center” height=”333″ identifier=”B00PUIIZ6I” locale=”US” src=”http://alloutdoorsguide.com/wp-content/uploads/2017/07/41AfiR8lVjL-1.jpg” tag=”alloutdoorsguide-20″ width=”500″]